X-Men: Evolution: Production

-The show also contained various pop culture references: in episode 9 of the first season, one of Wolverine's defensive programs for the Danger Room is referred to as "Logan's Run X13", a clear reference to the novel/film Logan's Run.
+The show also contained various pop culture references: in episode 9 of the first season, one of Wolverine's defensive programs for the Danger Room is referred to as "Logan's Run X13", a reference to the novel/film Logan's Run.
 The Rogue/Kitty dance in "Spykecam" was modeled after a similar dance in the Buffy the Vampire Slayer episode "Bad Girls".
-The play used in the first-season episode "Spykecam", Dracula: The Musical, is a real play.
+The play used in "Spykecam", Dracula: The Musical, is a real play.
 The song used, however, is an original song made for the episode.
 The writers of the show have also admitted that they were fans of Buffy the Vampire Slayer.
 Using Shadowcat as the catalyst, the two shows appear similar: a teenage girl with superpowers fights powerful villains in order to save her high school.
-Buffy creator Joss Whedon has openly credited his inspiration for Buffy as Kitty Pryde.
+Buffy creator Joss Whedon has openly credited Kitty Pryde as an inspiration for the character of Buffy Summers.

-Starting with the first episode of Season 4, "Impact", the episode title was no longer aired on-screen at the beginning of the show, and X-Men: Evolution became the third longest-running Marvel cartoon, behind Spider-Man: The Animated Series (5 seasons, 65 episodes) and X-Men: The Animated Series (5 seasons, 76 episodes).
+Starting with the first episode of Season 4, "Impact", the episode title was no longer aired on-screen at the beginning of the show, and X-Men: Evolution became the third longest-running Marvel cartoon, behind Spider-Man (5 seasons, 65 episodes) and X-Men: The Animated Series (5 seasons, 76 episodes).
 Boyd Kirkland, the show's producer, says his favorite X-Men: Evolution season is Season 3.
 The monthly budget for X-Men: Evolution was $350,000.

 This is the first X-Men animated series to use digital ink and paint.

 Produced in the United States, the voice recording was done in Canada and the show was animated in Japan and South Korea.
 Most of the animation was outsourced to Madhouse, Mook Animation in Japan, DR Movie, and WHITE LINE in South Korea.

+While no official statement has come down on why the show ended after season 4, the show's co-producer, Robert N. Skir, has stated that it most likely came down to WB wanting show changes as well as business strategy moves with Nickelodeon in 2003.

 Successors

-The show gave birth to a new series, Wolverine and the X-Men, which began airing in November 2009.
-It was not a continuation of X-Men: Evolution, though the same creative team was behind the show: Craig Kyle, Chris Yost, Steven E. Gordon, Greg Johnson and Boyd Kirkland all returned to work on the series.
+The show gave birth to a new series, Wolverine and the X-Men, which premiered on January 23, 2009 and lasted for only one season when it was cancelled on November 29, 2009.
+Although was not a continuation of X-Men: Evolution, the same creative team was behind the show: Craig Kyle, Chris Yost, Steven E. Gordon, Greg Johnson and Boyd Kirkland all returned to work on the series.

-In 2012, Jean Grey and Robert Kelly (voiced by their respective X-Men: Evolution actors) appeared in the Iron Man: Armored Adventures episode "The X-Factor".
+In 2012, Jean Grey and Robert Kelly made guest appearances in the Iron Man: Armored Adventures episode "The X-Factor", with Venus Terzo and Dale Wilson reprising their roles from X-Men: Evolution.